TFL Rules

 The Game

 R.2 -- Players shall be selected in an annual draft to be held the weekend of the first regular season Sunday NFL games.
-The order of the draft shall be determined by random means during July and publicized to all owners.
-In cases where there is an NFL game or there are NFL games played prior to the draft, results from those games shall be counted in the first week's games.
+The order of the draft shall be determined by random means before July 20 and publicized to all owners.
+In cases where there is an NFL game or games played prior to the draft, results from those games shall be counted in the first week's games.
 Any player taken during the draft who played in such a game automatically starts if he was drafted before all starting spots at his position were filled by the team taking him.
 If all the starting spots are filled, then a player in that situation must be a reserve the first week only.
-The draft consists of 14 rounds and will serpentine (reversing order) each round.
+The draft consists of 14 rounds and will serpentine each round.
 No team may draft a third quarterback until the 13th round of the draft.

 R.3 -- Owners may substitute players on their starting roster until 5 minutes before their NFL game begins.
 Once that time has passed, players from that game shall be locked in, either as a starter or as a reserve (with the exception of games played before the draft).
 Owners may still alter their starting lineup on games that have not begun, including Monday night games.
 If an owner fails to submit his/her lineup by the prescribed time, their previous week's lineup is automatically started.
-If the owner does not submit their lineup for the first week of the season, then the starters shall be selected by the Commissioner according to the order in which the players were drafted, with the highest draft picks starting.
+If the owner does not submit their lineup for the first week of the season, then the starters shall be selected by the commissioner according to the order in which the players were drafted, with the highest draft picks starting.

 R.5 -- In any situation in which tie-breaking criteria is insufficient, a best-of-three coin toss will break the tie.